 Patch testing is a procedure to investigate whether dermatitis is caused or made worse by an allergy to substances that have been in contact with your skin.
 This is called contact dermatitis.
 Contact dermatitis can manifest as an itchy rash, dry, cracked or scaly skin and in severe cases as blisters and swelling.
 You may feel an itching or burning sensation or tenderness.
 While contact dermatitis is not contagious, it can be very uncomfortable.
 Many common substances may cause contact dermatitis, such as cosmetics, fragrances, jewellery and plants.

 Your patch test assessment – what to expect

-Before your patch test, Dr Granite will discuss your detailed skin and medical history.
+Before your patch test, Dr. Alexis will discuss your detailed skin and medical history.
 This includes reviewing any medication you take, which skin and hair care products you use and household products such as washing powder or softeners.
 She will also discuss potential occupational exposures.

 Your patch test assessment will involve you making three visits to the clinic in a single week.
 During the patch test process, you should avoid using skincare products on the test area and keep it dry.
 Avoid strenuous exercise as excessive sweating can cause the patches to fall off.

 At the first visit, each substance to be tested will be applied in special small disc containers or ‘patches’, held in place by hypoallergenic tape.
 Each patch will be marked and may be photographed.
 After the application of the patches, you may find some of the sites become itchy, but this is normal.

 At your second visit, about 48 hours later, any skin reactions at the patch sites will be noted and the tested area will be recovered.

 On the third visit, your skin will be examined, and any further reactions noted.

 At the end of the test process, Dr. Alexis will provide a comprehensive allergen report and a tailored list of products suitable for your skin and advice on potential ingredients to avoid.